Special Criteria for NACTA John Deere Award

 Attendance at annual meeting: Nominees should recognize that NACTA and sponsors expect awardees to be present at the annual conference to receive their awards.
 A consent of nomination implies that the nominee has an intention and, if selected for an award, will make a reasonable attempt to attend the annual conference.
 All award recipients are expected to participate/make presentations at future NACTA conferences.

 A photograph and short biography of each award recipient will be included in the awards program at the annual conference.
-Submit a biography not to exceed 250 words in WordPerfect or Word format, along with a good picture in the form of a JPG or GIF file (the larger/better quality, the better your picture will be).
-The biography and picture should be sent via e-mail to the Chair of the Teacher Recognition Committee.
+Submit a biography not to exceed 150 words in WordPerfect or Word format, along with a good picture in the form of a JPG or GIF file (the larger/better quality, the better your picture will be) and your funniest moment in teaching story to be shared during the awards presentation.
+This single file should be submitted using the online submission system where you'll submit your award packet.

 Deadline for all nomination materials is 11:59 PM on March 1.